Important GDPR Requirements for companies in Canada and USA

 For online businesses and websites that have no physical presence in the EU, international law will take effect.
 The European Union has mutual assistance treaties with many countries, including the US and Canada.

-Compliance and key requirements of the GDPR
+Key requirements of the GDPR

 There are several layers of requirements to the GDPR.
 The first is to enact privacy policies that maximize user consent, agency, and data protection.
 The next is to ensure records of processing activities.